0

 • Light in the red (630–700 nm) and near-infrared (800–900 nm) ranges penetrates deeply into the skin.

-• It stimulates mitochondria in skin cells to make more ATP (cellular energy).
+• It stimulates mitochondria in skin cells to produce more ATP (cellular energy).

-• More energy leads to increased fibroblast activity, which means more collagen and elastin production.
+• More cellular energy is associated with increased fibroblast activity, which is linked to greater collagen and elastin production.

 Best-Performing Wavelengths